FIFA 17 Career Mode: Highest Potential La Liga Players

-With Pepe in his last season at Real Madrid, hopefully, Rafael Varane can start racking up the appearances.
+With Pepe in his last season at Real Madrid, Rafael Varane can start racking up the appearances.
 There is no doubting his potential, but fans around Europe want to see more of him after he missed the Euros through injury.
-With a wage of just £79,000, he is definitely someone you should consider if you are looking for a centre-back, especially given his age of just 23.
-With a value of £25.2m, you are probably looking at £35m to sign him, which is perhaps the most you should pay for a centre-half.
+With a wage of just £79,000 a weel, he is definitely someone you should consider if you are looking for a centre-back, especially given his age of just 23.
+With a value of £25.2 million, you are probably looking at £35 million to sign him, which is perhaps the most you should pay for a centre-half.

 Jan Oblak (OVR 87 – POT 91)

-A goalkeeper who has crept under the radar for the past few years, as many feared Atletico Madrid wouldn’t be able to find a replacement for Chelsea loanee Thibaut Courtois back in 2014.
-But despite only having 16 appearances under his belt for Benfica, Jan Oblak came in and has never looked back.
+A goalkeeper who has crept under the radar for the past few years as many feared Atletico Madrid wouldn’t be able to find a replacement for Chelsea loanee Thibaut Courtois back in 2014.
+Despite only having 16 appearances under his belt for Benfica, Jan Oblak came in and has never looked back.
 The big Slovenian only conceded 18 goals last season in the league for Atletico, and his 87 rating on FIFA 17 is well deserved.
-At just 23 years old, he still has plenty to give, and with 90-rated diving and positioning at 87, he is a reliable pair of hands between the goal.
-However, his long contract makes him an expensive keeper, and you are probably looking at a bid of over £45million to sign him to go with rather pricey wages at £86,000.
+At just 23 years’ old, he still has plenty to give, and with 90-rated diving and positioning at 87, he is a reliable pair of hands between the goal.
+However, his long contract makes him an expensive keeper, and you are probably looking at a bid of over £45 million to sign him to go with rather pricey wages at £86,000 a week.

 Andre Gomes (OVR 84 – POT 90)

-After impressing at Euro 2016 for Portugal, Andre Gomes swiftly made his way to Barcelona, and with Andres Iniesta beginning to fade, it won’t be long before Gomes is in the starting eleven.
+After impressing at Euro 2016 for Portugal, Andre Gomes swiftly made his way to Barcelona, and with Andres Iniesta fading, it won’t be long before Gomes is in the starting 11.
 The 22-year-old can play anywhere in central midfield as well as out on the left, and with his 86 dribbling and 88 short passing, he can dictate the play for your team.
-He may cost you more than £40m to sign for your club, and considering his age, it isn’t a bad buy at all.
+He may cost you more than £40 million to sign for your club, and considering his age, it isn’t a bad buy at all.
 His kind wages of £65,000 sweeten the deal.